 Diabetes

 If you were diagnosed with diabetes, don’t lose hope.
-Though a common chronic condition, diabetes can be managed with few effective measures.
+Though a common chronic condition, diabetes can be managed with a few effective measures.
 If your family has a history of diabetes, modifying your lifestyle could be a great step towards preventing high levels of blood sugar.
-It is even more important to prevent diabetes if you are at high risk such as being overweight, hereditary or having diagnosed with prediabetes.
-It is as simple as eating a more healthful and balanced regimen including plenty of fibre, whole grains, vegetables, proteins and avoiding simple carbs.
-Get involved in physical activity like jogging, cycling, walking which can lower blood sugar, boost insulin sensitivity which keeps your sugar under control.
+It is even more important to prevent diabetes if you are at high risk, such as being overweight, at hereditary risk, or having been diagnosed with prediabetes.
+It is as simple as eating a more healthful and balanced regimen, including plenty of fibre, whole grains, vegetables, proteins, and avoiding simple carbs.
+Get involved in physical activity like jogging, cycling, walking, which can lower blood sugar, boost insulin sensitivity, which keeps your sugar under control.
 Regular monitoring and health checkups can also be helpful to reverse this condition.

 Hypertension

-Hypertension can be successfully brought under control with a healthy lifestyle, you may avoid, delay or reduce the need for medication.
+Hypertension can be successfully brought under control with a healthy lifestyle, and you may avoid, delay, or reduce the need for medication.
 Studies reveal that 10% of weight loss can remarkably control high blood pressure, so set goals to shed those extra kilos.
-Eat a healthy diet abundant in whole grains, vegetables, fruits, low-fat dairy products and cut on saturated fat and processed foods.
+Eat a healthy diet abundant in whole grains, vegetables, fruits, and low-fat dairy products, and cut down on saturated fat and processed foods.
 Limit sodium intake to less than 1500mg/day.
-Quit smoking and limiting alcohol intake improves overall health.
+Quitting smoking and limiting alcohol intake improves overall health.

 Heart Disease

 Healthy strategies to prevent heart disease are quitting smoking and avoiding tobacco.
-As the harmful chemicals can narrow blood vessels and lead to a heart attack.
-Exercise regularly, eat a heart-healthy diet rich in superfoods like wholegrain, fruits, vegetables, low-fat dairy products and lean protein.
-Avoid saturated fats, trans fat and red meat.
-Get a sound sleep as sleep deprivation can harm your health that elevates the risk of heart disease, obesity and blood pressure.
-Beat stress with relaxation exercise, yoga or meditation to promote your heart health.
+The harmful chemicals can narrow blood vessels and lead to a heart attack.
+Exercise regularly, eat a heart-healthy diet rich in superfoods like wholegrains, fruits, vegetables, low-fat dairy products, and lean protein.
+Avoid saturated fats, trans fats, and red meat.
+Get a sound sleep as sleep deprivation can harm your health, which elevates the risk of heart disease, obesity, and high blood pressure.
+Beat stress with relaxation exercises, yoga, or meditation to promote your heart health.

 Thyroid

-Thyroid, known as your metabolic master regulates every single cell in the body.
-Healthy choices of living can prevent, slow down or stop the progression of thyroid disease.
+The thyroid, known as your metabolic master, regulates every single cell in the body.
+Healthy choices of living can prevent, slow down, or stop the progression of thyroid disease.
 Quit smoking to protect the thyroid gland from the harmful toxins.
-Regular workouts can boost the metabolism and help in losing weight which can improve the functioning of the thyroid hormone.
-Eat a healthy diet rich in whole grains, legumes, fruits and vegetables and stay away from cruciferous veggies and soy products to improve the functioning of the thyroid gland.
+Regular workouts can boost metabolism and help in losing weight, which can improve the functioning of thyroid hormone function.
+Eat a healthy diet rich in whole grains, legumes, fruit, and vegetables, and stay away from cruciferous veggies and soy products to improve the functioning of the thyroid gland.

 Obesity

-Obesity is one of the most common health issue affecting the quality of life and one of the contributing factors for the development of chronic diseases.
-Simple steps to prevent weight gain is to go for regular workouts - you need to get 150 minutes of moderate-intensity workout per week.
-Emphasis on low-calorie, nutrient-dense foods such as whole grains, fruits and vegetables and avoid simple carbs, sugars and saturated fat.
-Be consistent and stick to your healthy weight loss plan even during weekends, holiday or long vacations to reach your health goal.
+Obesity is one of the most common health issues affecting the quality of life and is one of the contributing factors for the development of chronic diseases.
+Simple steps to prevent weight gain are to go for regular workouts - you need to get 150 minutes of moderate-intensity workout per week.
+Emphasis on low-calorie, nutrient-dense foods such as whole grains, fruits, and vegetables, and avoiding simple carbs, sugars, and saturated fat.
+Be consistent and stick to your healthy weight loss plan even during weekends, holidays, or long vacations to reach your health goal.